Download meeting minutes as PDF below:

 Broadband Update

 The final phase to connect the remaining 13 properties in the Blairadam area is progressing well, with 6 of the remaining properties already connected.
 Openreach has committed to complete the remaining work by September this year.
-When this work is complete Cleish and Blairadam will be one of the best-connected rural areas in Scotland!
+The Tabernacle Hall now has an installed Fibre Broadband line and although this is yet to be activated by Openreach.
+It is hoped that it will be commissioned in time for the next Community Council meeting which is due to be held at the Tabernacle Hall in September.

 Drainage